JohnSween44/MapReduceFramwork/README.md

 # Project Outline

-## Initial Read In
+### Initial Read In

 Given a File Input Stream and a Vector, the *tokenizer()* function populates the Vector with the input from the file input stream.
-All inputs are read in and saved as lowercase.
+All inputs are read in and saved as lowercase to the vector.

+### Delegator

+After *tokenizer()* populates the vector, the *delegator()* function takes the vector, and preforms the operations to split it into *n* smaller vectors to be handed off to the threads/processes.